vcl/ng-vcl/README.md

 - Theming/styling through the [VCL](http://vcl.github.io/)
 - Highly accessible HTML honoring [WAI-ARIA](https://www.w3.org/WAI/intro/aria) recommendations
 - Feature complete, we want you to be able to build standard apps using 80% ng-vcl components
-- Extensibility, it is possible to extend components to accomodate custom features
+- Extensibility, it is possible to extend components to accommodate custom features
 - Straightforward APIs
 - Mix, match, extend, mash-up components